thuliteio/getdoks.org/content/docs/recipes/deployment/index.md

 5. Push the changes to GitHub and wait for the action to finish succesfully (after approximately 30 seconds).
 6. That's it.
 After a minute or so, you site is avaliable at the __Your site is published at__ URL.

+Now, after every push to the master branch, your site will be updated — automatically.

 ## Deploy to other hosts